 You may be a super human, but you're not superhuman.
 Sleep, exercise, and eat healthily.
 Consume plenty of water and coffee (our life fuel).
 Take breaks, relax, and don't take yourself too seriously.

-It’s never good to spend too much time in your own head.
-Being in the same space/location for days and having limited contact with other folks can be a pitfall in and of itself.
-Be careful not to loose perspective on your workload, priorities and time available to achieve your goals.
-You can Google and find a myriad of supposed strategies for being hyper productive…if you find one that works and can stick to it then KUDOS to you!
+It's never good to spend too much time in your head.
+Being in the same space or location for days and having limited contact with others can be a pitfall in itself.
+Be mindful not to lose sight of your workload, priorities, and the time available to achieve your goals.
+You can Google and find a myriad of supposed strategies for being hyper-productive…if you find one that works and can stick to it, then KUDOS to you!

-Personally, those routines always just feel like something else to manage, so for me keeping it simple is a good place to start – some time not in front of electronic devices, spend time outdoors even if it’s just sitting, a daily walk, throw the frisbee for the dog.
-Things like a full workout, an hour of yoga, or a 3 mile walk are just icing on the cake.
+Personally, those routines always feel like something else to manage, so for me, keeping it simple is a good place to start – spending time away from electronic devices, taking time outdoors, even if it's just sitting, going for a daily walk, or throwing the frisbee for the dog.
+Things like a full workout, an hour of yoga, or a 3-mile walk are just icing on the cake.

 - Keep water (and coffee) close—but don't let caffeine replace breaks.

-- Step away from screens: a quick walk or frisbee too can reboot your focus.
+- Step away from screens: a quick walk or playing frisbee with your pup can also reboot your focus.

 - Skip rigid routines if they feel like "one more thing to manage."
 Simplicity wins.

-Keep in mind that I’m not a mental health expert, and these tips are simply what have worked for me.
+Keep in mind that I'm not a mental health expert, and these tips are simply what has worked for me.
 Everyone is different, so you do you.
 Remember to be patient with yourself and others as you settle into the home-office groove.
-Small, practical habits now will pay off in long-term comfort. next challenge.
+Small, practical habits now will pay off in long-term comfort.

 Be practical in setting up your working space and managing your workload.
-Your health is important, and setting yourself up right by practicing good habits now can only improve your long-term productivity and comfort.
+Your health is important, and establishing good habits now can significantly improve your long-term productivity and overall well-being.